ktaylor63/southeast/site/content/news/fish-and-wildlife-service-selects-new-manager-for-eufaula-national-wildlife-refuge.md

     position: 'bottom right'
 date: '2009-07-29'
 tags:
+    - Alabama
     - 'National Wildlife Refuge System'
-    - Alabama
-updated: 'October 20th, 2016'
+updated: 'January 3rd, 2018'
 ---

 John Earle is the new refuge manager for Eufaula National Wildlife Refuge in Eufaula, Alabama, the U.S. Fish and Wildlife Service announced today.
 He begins his new duties on August 4, 2009.